 Prior to these initiatives, cooling water flowed through machines just once prior to discharge.
 With the new closed-loop systems, non-contact cooling water is recycled to improve efficiencies and reduce water consumption.
 For example, implementation of this technology has resulted in a 30- to 95-percent reduction in cooling water use at our Marinette ductile iron foundry, with water demands varying on a seasonal basis.
-The recent Plant 1 expansion project in Waupaca included six new warmbox machines on a closed-loop cooling water system that will save an estimated 50,000 gallons of water per day or approximately 15 million gallons annually.
+The recent Plant 1 expansion project in Waupaca included six new warmbox machines on a closed-loop cooling water system that will save an estimated 50,000 gallons of water per day, or approximately 15 million gallons annually.

-In FY2016, the combined water usage for all Waupaca Foundry locations was 593 million gallons from municipal water supplies compared to 766 million gallons in 2015, representing an 22 percent year-over-year reduction.
+In FY2017, the combined water usage for all Waupaca Foundry locations was 506 million gallons from municipal water supplies compared to 593 million gallons in 2016, representing a 15 percent year-over-year reduction.